 Carmel Dyer, M.D.

-- Roy M. and Phyllis Gough Huffington Chair in Gerontology, UTHealth Medical School
+- Roy M. and Phyllis Gough Huffington Chair in Gerontology, McGovern Medical School at UTHealth

-- Director, Division of Geriatric and Palliative Medicine, UTHealth Medical School
+- Professor and Director, Division of Geriatric and Palliative Medicine, McGovern Medical School at UTHealth

 - Executive Director of the Consortium on Aging, UTHealth

 - Associate Dean for Harris County Programs

 - Chief of Staff, Harris Health System Lyndon B. Johnson Hospital

 Carmel Dyer, M.D., specializes in the care of older adults and is nationally recognized for her work in elder mistreatment, financial exploitation of the elderly and elder self neglect.

 Previous Interview: http://bit.ly/pu6H8S

 Grant Fowler, M.D.